yogendra-yatnalkar/yogendra-yatnalkar-hugo/content/side-projects/vlm-drives-in-gta.md

 ## Description:

-Trying to play with Anthropic Claude V3 (Haiku and Sonnet).
-My theory is that these VLM's are quite good in deciding how to drive based on current input frame and the past actions.
+Trying to play with Anthropic Claude V3 (Sonnet).
+My theory is that these VLM's can be quite good in deciding how to drive based on current input frame and the past actions.
 Need to confirm the hypothesis.

+## Conclusion:

+The results were less than stellar.
+The Sonnet VLM could only manage to drive the car in a straight line 😂.
+**Sonnet 3 is not a competent driver out of the box.**